ilastik/ilastik.github.io/documentation/basics/headless.md

 - Except for options passed with the `--export_source` argument (see below), don't specify any values with space-characters in them, even if inside quotes (e.g. `"my file name.h5"`, or `"(10, 20)"`).
 Due to a [bug in cpython](https://bugs.python.org/issue22433) those might be misinterpreted.
 - For paths to hdf5 datasests (either input or output), ilastik uses the same conventions as the generic [h5ls](https://support.hdfgroup.org/HDF5/Tutor/cmdtoolview.html#h5ls) utility.
 That is, the hdf5 dataset name should be appended to the file path: `/path/to/my_file.h5/internal/path/to/dataset`.
 - In the current "headless" implementation of object classification, the entire image is loaded into RAM in one go, and then object classification is run on it.
 Therefore, there is a limit to how large your input image can be.
+- ilastik's command line options use underlines rather than dashes to separate words (e.g.: `--cutout_subregion` and not `--cutout-subregion`).
+If you mix them up, you might get strange errors.
+See [Known Issues](#known-issues) for more info.

 ### Using stack input